anatoidea/BetaSuite/README.md

 ## Configuring BetaSuite
 You can adjust how the censoring works by modifying InstallFolder/BetaSuite-0.2.4/betaconfig.py.
 Navigate to InstallFolder/BetaSuite-0.2.4/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
-* `gpu_enabled`: this was covered in the "Setting Up GPU Acceleration" section above
+* `providers`: this was covered in the "Setting Up GPU Acceleration" section above
 * `picture_sizes`: You can experiment with different values to get slightly different censoring.
 In general, `[1280]` is recommended, with `[640]` being faster but less accurate and `[2560]` being slower and better for collages or group photos.
 You can also combine settings to censor images in multiple passes by having two numbers, like `[1280, 2560]`, which will be slower.
 You can also specify `[0]` as a size, which means the full size image or video will be passed to NudeNet.
 This is generally not recommended and will usually be slower, but you can experiment with it.
 * `video_censor_fps`: for BetaTV, this determines how many frames are run through NudeNet.
 Analyzing every frame is very slow.
 Instead, BetaTV analyzes a portion of the frames and assumes the features don't move too much between frames.
 I use `15`.
 All the way down to `5` is reasonable.
 Higher number is more accurate, lower number is faster.
 * `vision_cap_xxx`: these settings apply to BetaVision and dictate what part of the screen is examined for censoring.
 If you have two monitors, I suggest putting the censorable content on the second monitor, and then turning it off, so you can only see the censored version.
 An alternative is to put censorable content on the left half of your screen, and cover it with a piece of paper or intentionally not look at it.
 You can use the included script betavision-coordinates.py to find the proper numbers for this section.